Skip to main content

 If your team is on the Atlassian stack, Rovo is the right choice for in Atlassian AI capability.
 We are not arguing otherwise.

-Three specific gaps for modern stack teams.
+Three specific limits for modern stack teams.

-Linear tickets.
-Teams that have moved off Jira to Linear keep their engineering planning, sprint workflows, and individual ticket discussions in Linear.
-Rovo cannot see this.
-For a modern stack team, that is typically the bulk of engineering coordination.
+Linear tickets.Teams that have moved off Jira to Linear keep their engineering planning, sprint workflows, and individual ticket discussions in Linear, and Linear is not on Atlassian’s connector list as of mid-2026.
+For a team that left Jira deliberately, that gap covers the bulk of engineering coordination.

-Where a modern stack team’s work happens
+How each product holds a modern stack team’s work

 Figure 02 · Pulse design system